-Now continue on to Task 5: Activate the changes through Task 8: Reboot the AlterPath Console Server listed in Chapter 2 - Installation, Configuration, and Usage.
+Now continue on to Task 5: Activate the changes through Task 8: Reboot the Cyclades-TS listed in Chapter 2 - Installation, Configuration, and Usage.

-The Cyclades TS110/100 can also be simply used as an intermediate buffer to collect serial data (like billing tickets from a PABX), making them available for a posterior file transfer.
+All the Cyclades TS family can also be simply used as an intermediate buffer to collect serial data (like billing tickets from a PABX), making them available for a posterior file transfer.
+Different ports can now simultaneous "billing sessions".